khsaunders/listDemo/README.md

 # listDemo
 Practice manipulating elements in the DOM by creating a To-Do list app that both adds and deletes items.
+No libraries or frameworks needed.
+Vanilla JS all day.

 ### General Workflow